paciox/no-bs-ai-gateway/README.md

 ```

 - **OpenAI-compatible endpoints** — `POST /v1/chat/completions` and `GET /v1/models`.
 Any tool that speaks OpenAI can point at this gateway.
+- **Anthropic provider support** — configure Anthropic (`api.anthropic.com`) as a provider and the gateway transparently translates your OpenAI-format requests into Anthropic's native `/v1/messages` format and back.
+Your client code never changes.
 - **Streaming and non-streaming** — SSE streaming proxied through with stall detection.
 If the upstream goes silent for 30 seconds, you get an error, not an infinite hang.
 - **Tool calling, images, thinking tokens** — passed through to the upstream provider as-is.
 The gateway checks the model's configured capabilities and rejects requests that use unsupported features *before* wasting an API call.
 - **Retry with backoff** — configurable per provider and per model.
 Model settings override provider settings.
 Retries on 429, 500, 502, 503, 504, and network errors.
 Never retries on 400, 401, 403.
 - **Model availability scanning** — on startup and every 30 minutes, the gateway calls each provider's `/models` endpoint and checks if your configured models still exist.
 Gone models get blocked with a clear `410 Gone` error.
+Anthropic is skipped during scans (no public `/models` endpoint); its models are treated as always available.
 - **Web dashboard** — dark-themed UI at `http://localhost:4000/` showing providers, models, request log, errors, and stats.
 Auto-refreshes every 5 seconds.
 - **SQLite logging** — every request and error stored locally.
 Auto-prunes after 7 days.
 - **Config hot-reload** — edit the config file while running.
 Changes are picked up automatically.